confidential-containers/confidential-containers/architecture.md

 ## Confidential Container Stack

-The CC components can be arranged together and configured to provide containerized worklooads with the Confidential Computing security guarantees.
+The CC components can be arranged together and configured to provide containerized workloads with the Confidential Computing security guarantees.

 The two following sections describe a generic software architecture for Kubernetes pods to run in either VM-based or process-based TEEs.